File a Complaint

 Persons who believe they have been discriminated against because of their age may file a complaint with the Equal Rights Division within 300 days of the discriminatory action.
 The Division investigates complaints, helps the parties with settlement and, if necessary, orders relief if discrimination is found after a formal hearing.

-The employee or applicant has the burden of proving discrimination and must first meet four standards?
+The employee or applicant has the burden of proving discrimination by showing:

 If these factors are met, the employer then has an opportunity to explain that the action was not based on age.
 Following this explanation, a complainant has an opportunity to show that the explanation is a "pretext" or cover-up for discrimination.
 The key question is whether age was a determining factor in the action taken.